Zanthas/winfetch/README.md

 ---

 <p align="center">
-	"CMDFetch with all lines enabled in the config and the help page"
+	CMDFetch with all lines enabled in the config and the help page
 	<img src="http://goput.it/u29z.png" alt="CMDFetch"/>
 </p>
 <p align="center">
-	"CMDFetch in bash in cmd, plain config and no arguments"
+	CMDFetch in bash in cmd, plain config and no arguments
 	<img src="http://goput.it/g3kw.png" alt="CMDFetch"/>
 </p>
 <p align="center">
-	"CMDFetch in cmd with ansicon, plain config and no arguments"
+	CMDFetch in cmd with ansicon, plain config and no arguments
 	<img src="http://goput.it/h3po.png" alt="CMDFetch"/>
 </p>
 <p align="center">
-	"CMDFetch in urxvt, plain config and a few arguments"
+	CMDFetch in urxvt, plain config and a few arguments
 	<img src="http://goput.it/2jvh.png" alt="CMDFetch"/>
 </p>
 <p align="center">
-	"CMDFetch in urxvt, plain config and a few arguments"
+	CMDFetch in urxvt, plain config and a few arguments
 	<img src="http://goput.it/2jvh.png" alt="CMDFetch"/>
 </p>
 <p align="center">
-	"CMDFetch in mintty with a Windows 8 logo and a few arguments.
-256 color support visible."
+	CMDFetch in mintty with a Windows 8 logo and a few arguments.
+256 color support visible.
 	<img src="http://goput.it/5lal.png" alt="CMDFetch"/>
 </p>
 <p align="center">
-	"CMDFetch in urxvt with all lines enabled in the config and several arguments.
-256 color support visible"
+	CMDFetch in urxvt with all lines enabled in the config and several arguments.
+256 color support visible
 	<img src="http://goput.it/0miy.png" alt="CMDFetch"/>
 </p>